LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 ### ASL Belief Access

 On the ASL side all beliefs are defined by the prefix which is created by the structure of the views.
 For the structure of a literal take a look on the [knowledge base](/knowledgebase/differencetojason/#terms-and-literals).
-A short is example shows the structure:
+A short example shows the structure:

 <!-- htmlmin:ignore -->
 <pre data-language="AgentSpeak(L++)" id="source-beliefbaseuse"><code class="language-agentspeak">